GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Python environment setup

-All our tests and tools use Python, this section show you how to bring up an environment with the correct dependencies installed.
+All our tests and tools use Python, this section shows you how to bring up an environment with the correct dependencies installed.

 First, follow the [official guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) so that you have a working virtual environment and `pip` installed.